 Ensuring our procurement activity is outcome-focused we have defined deliverables that cover:

-- Environmental issues – the non-exploitation of raw materials and natural resources, helping to reduce our CO² emissions
+- Environmental issues – the non-exploitation of raw materials and natural resources, helping to reduce our CO² emissions.

-- Social issues – the procurement of Fair trade products and a pledge to ethical sourcing practices/signatory schemes (via fair pricing and sourcing policies)
+- Social issues – the procurement of Fair-trade products and a pledge to ethical sourcing practices/signatory schemes (via fair pricing and sourcing policies).

-- Economic issues – the further promotion of equal pay, providing opportunities for SMEs and other diverse suppliers (agreements are at fair and viable margins)
+- Economic issues – the further promotion of equal pay, providing opportunities for SMEs and other diverse suppliers (agreements are at fair and viable margins).

-- Engaging with our suppliers to ensure they recognise and understand their role in supporting these objectives is vital to the delivery of our corporate objectives
+- Engaging with our suppliers to ensure they recognise and understand their role in supporting these objectives is vital to the delivery of our corporate objectives.

 Energy efficient light fittings

-Environment and Energy Targets
+Environment and Energy Performance